tutanck/Regina/README.md

     //be aware of the misuse of regina methods socket.on('regina_noack_callback_error', (msg)=>{console.log(msg);})

-    //send a find request to the regina server socket.emit('find', 'users', {}, {"username":1}, {"tags":[{"val" : "find-users"}]}
+    //send a find request to the regina server with the 'find-users' tag socket.emit('find', 'users', {}, {"username":1}, {"tags":[{"val" : "find-users"}]} ,(err,res,ctx)=>{ console.log(err,res,ctx);}
-      ,(err,res,ctx)=>{ console.log(err,res,ctx);}
     );

-    //follow the tag `find-users`
+    //follow the 'find-users' tag
     socket.on('find-users', (res, ctx) => {
       console.log(res,ctx);
     });